 A quick introduction from Sally:

-A little over a year ago, a young woman walked into our office for a job interview.
+A while back, a young woman walked into our office for a job interview.
 She wasn’t outgoing and bubbly.
 In fact, she almost didn’t make eye contact with me.
 She was cautious and private.

 Yet while she wasn’t outgoing and bubbly, her hidden brilliance shone through.
 She listened carefully.
 She answered questions simply and insightfully (reflecting the prep work she’d done about the company).